 Among the older, optometrist inmates:

 Graham Lewis – A companion worth his weight in gold.
-Never phased, always cheerful.
+Never fazed, always cheerful.
 Keenly aware of the hilarity of this fake existence we were leading.
 He’d been assigned to D Company.
 We were in A and we were chuffed when he got transferred to our (better) company.
-We were good company!
+We were good company and so was he!

 Dave Cooper was another worth his weight in gold.
 Always smiling, always upbeat.
 Later on our officers’ course he would discuss the weirdness of developing sexual thoughts and desire for daardie luitenant in her tight browns.
 He was articulating what we all were thinking.
 Wouldn’t give her a second thought outside this place, he’d say, but sure would give her a second go right now!
 And a third.
-(Afterwards he went to Texas and became Dhavid Cooper).
+Afterwards Dave went to Texas and became Dhavid Cooper.
 He played the guitar and sang beautifully.
 His unquenchable optimism led him to get us to join him in song, eventually leading to a KO Konsert where we sang to the appreciative masses in uniform!
-Songs we sang: ” ??? (someone will remember – we were good!)
+Songs we sang: ” ??? (someone will remember – we were good!
+Amazing no talent scouts came looking).

 Les Chrich.
 Shyer smile.
 Interested and interesting.
 Always had a serious girlfriend and was pretty much focussed on her.
 Married her after the ‘war ended’ I think.
 Not for long, though.
-Joined me in Durban after basics and officers’ course (all the Durban guys, who had pleaded to the point of irritation to be sent to Durban for a host of desperately ‘good reasons’ had been sent to ‘the border’ – the Namibian border, where I had applied to go!).
+Joined me in Durban after basics and officers’ course.
+In perverse army style all the Durban guys who had pleaded to the point of irritation to be sent to Durban for a host of desperately ‘good reasons’ had been sent to ‘the border’ – the Namibian/Angolan border, where I had applied to go!
+Les and I – from up-country – were sent to Durban!